lionelmace/ibmcloud-labs/labs/Lab Container - Run native docker Container on the Cloud/README.md

   cf ic namespace set <NEW_NAMESPACE>
   ```

   Note: The namespace is assigned one time for an organization and cannot be changed after it is created.
-If you do not know your organization's namespace, you can run the command below after running cf ic login.
+If this organization namespace was already assigned, you can run the command below to retrieve it:

   ```
   cf ic namespace get
   ```

 # Step 4 - Push and run your image on Bluemix